Andy4495/BoydPrinter/README.md

 used to control the printer:

     int println(char* s)
-  Prints the null-terminated string pointed to by s.
+  Prints the null-terminated string pointed to by `s`.
   A maximum of 13 characters are printed, regardless of the actual length of the string.
 Any characters after the first 13 are ignored.
 The function returns the actual number of characters printed (not including the null terminator).

     void print(char c);
   Sends a single character to the printer.
-This does not automatically cause the character to print, since the printer only prints when it has received 13 characters to fill the line, or if it receives a carriage return -- see printcr() below.
+This does not automatically cause the character to print, since the printer only prints when it has received 13 characters to fill the line, or if it receives a carriage return -- see `printcr()` below.

     void printcr();
   Sends a carriage return to the printer.
 This prints any characters currently in the print buffer, advances the paper, and returns the print head to its home position.